 As described in \cite{breton2019imprints}, we start from the comoving position of a source $\bm{r}$, with comoving angular position $\bm{\beta}$.
 The goal is to find $\bm{\theta}$ so that the photon angular position at the comoving distance of the source is very close to $\bm{\beta}$.
 To do so, we iterate over $\bm{\theta}$ and use a Newton-like method to find the null geodesic which connects the observer to the source.
 This reads

 where the subscripts refer to the iteration of the root-finding method, and $\bm{\beta}_i$ is the photon angular position at $\chi$ with initial direction at the observer $\bm{\theta}_i$.
 To avoid any problems due to the system of coordinates, we make all the calculations on a screen orthogonal to $\bm{\theta}_i$.
-We consider that our method converged when $|\bm{\beta}_i-\bm{\beta}|< \epsilon$, with $\epsilon$ the convergence criterion set with the keyword \texttt{cat\_accuracy}.
-To speed-up the calculation, for the first three iterations we impose $\bm{\mathcal{A}} = \mathcal{I}$, with $\mathcal{I}$ the identity matrix.
+We consider that our method has converged when $|\bm{\beta}_i-\bm{\beta}|< \epsilon$, with $\epsilon$ being the convergence criterion set with the keyword \texttt{cat\_accuracy}.
+To speed up the calculation, for the first three iterations we impose $\bm{\mathcal{A}} = \mathcal{I}$, with $\mathcal{I}$ being the identity matrix.
 This should be a good enough approximation when there are no large gravitational fields along the photon trajectory.
-If the iterations did not converge, we then estimate $\bm{\mathcal{A}}$ with the infinitesimal method (which is faster than the finite-beam one) for two iterations.
+If the iterations do not converge, we then estimate $\bm{\mathcal{A}}$ with the infinitesimal method (which is faster than the finite-beam one) for two iterations.
 If convergence is still not achieved, we use a finite-beam method to compute the Jacobian matrix.
-If after ten iterations convergence is still not achieved (which represents in our tests about one part per million), the sources are saved in some separate files, which we can decide to use if $|\bm{\beta}_i-\bm{\beta}|$ is small enough, or we can run an alternative root finder where we re-run the ray-tracing on sources with higher resolution.
+If after ten iterations convergence is still not achieved (which in our tests represents about one part per million), the sources are saved in some separate files, which we can decide to use if $|\bm{\beta}_i-\bm{\beta}|$ is small enough, or we can run an alternative root finder where we re-run the ray tracing on sources with higher resolution.
 In this case, we launch photons in the direction of a regular grid centred on $\bm{\theta}_{10}$, and compute $\bm{\theta}_{11}$ from the grid pixel which gives the best agreement.
 We repeat this process until we achieve the desired accuracy.
 The size of the grid decreases at every iteration of this procedure.
 While this last method is slow, it should in the end converge for all the remaining sources.
 We note that our root-finder algorithm stops whenever one image per source is detected, which corresponds to the weak-lensing regime.
 For multiply imaged sources, the principal image is likely to be the one to be detected first, and we plan to develop a multiple-image finder in the future to study strong-lensing in more detail.

 Finally, for each source we therefore have $\bm{\beta}$, $\bm{\theta}$, $\mathcal{A}$ (computed when $\bm{\theta}$ is known) using either the infinitesimal (with or without the Born approximation) or finite-beam method, as well as various redshifts containing local and integrated terms, depending on the contributions we are interested in.
 These read